Small-scale CMB anisotropies induced by the primordial magnetic fields: The compensated vector mode on small scales

 For large and intermediate scales as $k \lesssim k_\mathrm{mfp}$, the evolution of the vector perturbation has been analytically studied with the tight-coupling approximation, $\bm{v}_\mathrm{b} \simeq \bm{v}_\gamma$, in Refs.~\cite{1997PhRvD..56..596H, 2002PhRvD..65l3004M}.
 According to their results, for the larger scales than the Silk scale (or on the earlier phase of the evolution), although the Lorentz force acts on the baryon fluid and increases the baryon velocity, the photon velocity~(i.e., dipole moment, $\bm{v}_\gamma$) catches up baryons quickly because of the tight coupling due to the Compton scattering.
 As a result, the baryon velocity and the photon dipole moment are growing with wavenumber (or time) together for $k \lesssim k_S \approx 0.1$ Mpc$^{-1}$.
 However, for the intermediate scales, the effect of non-zero mean-free-path for photons is not negligible.
 The non-zero mean-free-path loses the tight coupling and affects the perturbation evolution as the photon viscosity in the photon-baryon plasma.
 As a result, the baryon and photon velocity perturbations, $\bm{v}_\mathrm{b}$ and $\bm{v}_\gamma$, starts to decay.

-As shown in figure~\ref{fig:vector}, there exists a weak coupling between baryons and photons below the Silk scale and they continue to decrease for a while.
+As shown in Fig.~\ref{fig:vector}, there exists a weak coupling between baryons and photons below the Silk scale and they continue to decrease for a while.
 However, when the photon mean-free-path scale is larger than the perturbation scale, the baryon-photon coupling no longer holds.
 After the decoupling, the baryon velocity starts to grow due to the PMFs again.
 Now let us obtain the analytical expression of the baryon velocity evolution on such small scales.
 Below the Silk scale, the photon dipole moment becomes small more quickly than the baryon velocity.
 Neglecting the photon dipole moment, we can write the Euler equation of the baryon fluid in the presence of the PMFs in

 in the non-relativistic limit \cite{1998PhRvD..57.3264J, 2004PhRvD..70l3003B}.
-Here $\rho_\mathrm{b}$ and $\rho_\gamma$ are the energy densities of baryons and photons respectively, $R \equiv 3\rho_\mathrm{b}/4\rho_\gamma$ is the total energy and pressure ratio of baryons and photons, and $\tau'\equiv an_e \sigma_\mathrm{T}$ is the photon opacity.
+Here $\rho_\mathrm{b}$ and $\rho_\gamma$ are the energy densities of baryons and photons respectively, and $R \equiv 3\rho_\mathrm{b}/4\rho_\gamma$ is the total energy and pressure ratio of baryons and photons.
 The left-hand side of equation~\eqref{eq:EoMforBaryon} includes the Hubble expansion, Compton scattering, and the right-hand side represents the Lorentz force due to the PMFs.
 Before the recombination epoch, we can neglect the Hubble expansion term, in comparison with the Compston scattering term.
 Solving equation~\eqref{eq:EoMforBaryon}, we obtain

 where $\operatorname{Ei}(x)\equiv \int^x_{-\infty} e^t/t~dt$ is the exponential integral, $y_\mathrm{i} (a)\equiv a/a_\mathrm{i}$ and $y_\mathrm{rec} (a)\equiv a/a_\mathrm{rec}$ are the scale factors normalized at the initial time and at the recombination time, and the values with the subscript ``i'' and ``rec'' represent the ones at the initial time and at the recombination time, respectively.